brunopk/sc-rpi/README.md

 3. [Install and configure the MQTT integration](https://www.home-assistant.io/integrations/mqtt/)

 Optionally :
-- Install MQTT Explorer to debug MQTT messages, refer to the [MQTT Explorer](/doc/homeassistant.md#mqtt-explorer) section in [`/doc/homeassistant.md`](/doc/homeassistant.md#mqtt-explorer) for more information.
+- Install [MQTT Explorer](/doc/homeassistant.md#mqtt-explorer) to debug MQTT messages.
-- Install Glances app and the corresponding integration to monitor resources in the Raspberry Pi, refer to the [glances](https://github.com/brunopk/sc-rpi/blob/feature/refact/doc/homeassistant.md#glances) section in [`/doc/homeassistant.md`](/doc/homeassistant.md) for more information.
+- Install [Glances](/doc/homeassistant.md#glances) app and the corresponding integration to monitor resources in the Raspberry Pi.

 Additional information :
 - For more information about MQTT in Home Assistant refer to [`/doc/homeassistant.md`](/doc/homeassistant.md).